 Liability and indemnity

-Our total liability to you in any 6 month period (such 6 month period commencing on the date of our engagement and each subsequent 6-month period thereafter), arising out of or in connection with the Services Contract costs) shall be limited to the greater of the:
+Our total liability to you in any 6 month period (such 6 month period commencing on the date of our engagement and each subsequent 6-month period thereafter), arising out of or in connection with the Services Contract shall be limited to the lesser of:

 - £25,000; or